jonathonwolfe/chance-the-gardener/README.md

 ## Sharing Scans and 3D Gardens
 This application has a built in import & export system for both scans and generated 3D gardens.

-More information about this can be found on the [wiki](https://github.com/jonathonwolfe/chance-the-gardener/wiki).
+More information about this can be found on [the wiki](https://github.com/jonathonwolfe/chance-the-gardener/wiki).

 ---

 ## Development
 1. Ensure you have [Node.js](https://nodejs.org/en/download/) installed.
 2. Clone the project's repository.
+3. Download and extract [Meshroom-2018.1.0-win64.zip](https://github.com/alicevision/meshroom/releases/tag/v2018.1.0) to the project's folder.
-3. In the project's folder, run `npm install` to download and install dependencies.
+4. In the project's folder, run `npm install` to download and install dependencies.
-4. Run `npm start` to launch the application.
+5. Run `npm start` to launch the application.'

+Your folder structure should look similar to:

+	├── garden_viewer
+	├── img
+	├── meshroom-2018.1.0
+	│	└── Meshroom.exe
+	└── node_modules

 ### Building
 This project uses `electron-packager`.